-This button toggles between the Notation window, where you can enter chords and lyrics, edit notation, and view MIDI notation, and the Chord Sheet, where you enter chords for your song.
+The [Notation] button toggles between the Notation window, where you can enter chords and lyrics, edit notation, and view MIDI notation, and the Chord Sheet, where you enter chords for your song.

-This displays the Chord Sheet window.
+The [Chord Sheet] button displays the Chord Sheet window.
 This is the default window in Band-in-a-Box, where you enter chords.

-This launches the Piano Roll window for editing the Melody or Soloist track in a piano roll format, including graphic controller editing.
+The [Piano Roll] button opens the Piano Roll window for editing the Melody or Soloist track in a piano roll format, including graphic controller editing.
 Shift+clicking on the button will open the floating window.

-This button launches the Audio Edit window, which displays a graphical waveform and allows editing the Audio track.
+The [Audio Edit] button opens the Audio Edit window, which displays a graphical waveform and allows editing the Audio track.
 Shift+clicking on the button will open the floating window.

-This opens the Audio Chord Wizard, which will automatically figure out the chords from an audio file.
+The [Audio Chord Wizard] button opens the Audio Chord Wizard, which will automatically figure out the chords from an audio file.

-The Lead Sheet notation is a multi-line notation display in a lead sheet style.
+The [Lead Sheet] button opens the Lead Sheet notation is a multi-line notation display in a lead sheet style.
 The Lead Sheet can display more than one track at a time.

-The [Guitar] button launches Guitar window that displays guitar notes as music is playing.
+The [Guitar] button opens Guitar window that displays guitar notes as music is playing.

-The [Big Piano] button launches the Big Piano window, which will display the notes to any track (except drums) as the music is playing.
+The [Big Piano] button opens the Big Piano window, which will display the notes to any track (except drums) as the music is playing.

-The [Drums] button launches an animated Drum Kit window.
+The [Drums] button opens an animated Drum Kit window.
 Press it to launch this fully functional (and fun) GM-MIDI "virtual" drum kit.